Safeguarding training and development

 Resources to support in-house training

-Below are a number of resources to support the delivery of Level 2 training within your own setting.
+Below are several resources to support the delivery of Level 2 training within your own setting.
 There are a mixture of presentations, online learning courses and case studies.

-The Essex Education Safeguarding Team offer an online training session to support the Lead (Safeguarding) Practitioner if they decide to deliver Level 2 training in-house.
-To access the training, search for ‘Safeguarding Level 2 training presentations for early years - Train the Trainer’ on the Education Essex Online Booking System.
+The Essex Education Safeguarding Team offer an online training session to support the Designated Safeguarding Lead if they decide to deliver Level 2 training in-house.
+To access the training, search for ‘Safeguarding Level 2 training presentations for early years - Train the Trainer’ on Education Essex Online.

 Structuring and planning level 2 training